ghostduck/wordle_helper/README.md

 CREPE WYYYG
 ```

 These are 2 sets of data of 2 Wordle games.
+Each of them has 3 guess.

 Output of the sample driver program - Note that first few lines after each run are the colored output of the Wordle state (G/Y/W in background).
 The colour cannot be shown in this README file.